tgerring/hiveapp-bitstamptrader/README.md

 ## Issues
 * jssha256.js library is returning invalid data occasionally and needs to be swapped for Google JS Crypto
-* Looks ugly
+* Trading not yet properly tested
-* Withdrawl requests and confirmed bitcoin despoits are not implemented
+* Displaying lists of withdrawl requests and bitcoin despoits are not implemented
-* Trading not properly tested